green-sh/hugo_launch_task/README.md

 # Hugo launch configuration snippet for VSCode
 hugo configuration for vscode using launch.json and tasks.json.
-Error Detection (Problem matcher)
+Error Detection (Problem matcher) included!

 ## Usage
 copy `launch.json` and `tasks.json` into your `.vscode` folder.